CharlesShireman/CharlesShiremans_BSE_Portfolio/index.md

 [![Final Milestone](https://osbornegroupcre.com/wp-content/uploads/2016/02/missing-image-640x360.png)

 # Second Milestone
 My second milestone was the completion of my audio visualization code with live sound from my computer.
-I used the Processing IDE and its sound library to send computed FFT data through the arduino serial port.
+I used the Processing IDE and its sound library to send computed FFT data through the Arduino serial port.
 The use of the serial port was difficult and needed unconventional data transfer methods.
 Using a string instead of conventional number data types, my program was able to send large amounts of data, such as a sound array, in one data transfer.
 The out string was formed in the processing code, sent to the arduino IDE, and put back into its original form with a getVals method.

 [![Second Milestone](https://osbornegroupcre.com/wp-content/uploads/2016/02/missing-image-640x360.png)